aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 compatible for the[MySQL Connector/J driver](https://github.com/mysql/mysql-connector-j), and is compatible with all MySQL deployments.

-The AWS JDBC Driver has the same features as the AWS JDBC Driver as well as the read-write splitting feature.
+The AWS JDBC Driver has the same functionalities as the AWS JDBC Driver for MySQL, as well as additional features such as the read-write splitting plugin.
 This section highlights the steps required to migrate from the AWS JDBC Driver for MySQL to the AWS JDBC Driver.

 ### Replacement Steps